 Our culture is built around our six values – compassion, excellence, integrity, collaboration, equity and innovation – and the ways in which we live them:

 - We show compassion by being kind and caring.

 - We show excellence by being the best at what we do.

 - We show integrity by being known for doing what’s right.

 - We show equity by being open and embracing the uniqueness of others.

 - We show innovation by being relentlessly curious.

 When you choose a career at Seattle Children’s, you become part of a culture where these values are exemplified every day.
 You are also choosing an organization that provides benefits that focus on equity across our employees; where patient safety is our top priority; and where we strive to hire a workforce that’s as diverse as the patients and families we serve.

-All of this makes our people proud to be here.
-If you join our team, we trust you also will find Seattle Children’s a meaningful and fun place to work.
+All of this makes Seattle Children’s a top employer in our community, which we’ve had the privilege of serving for more than 100 years.
+Our workforce is proud to be here and if you join our team, we trust you will find Seattle Children’s a meaningful and fun place to work, too.